Russian frigate Oryol (1985): Construction and career

-The ship was assigned to the 16th Sakhalinskaya Red Banner Separate Brigade of Border Guard Ships in Nakhodka, part of the Pacific Border District.
+The ship was assigned to the 16th Sakhalinskaya Red Banner Separate Brigade of Border Patrol Ships in Nakhodka, part of the Pacific Border District.
 From 10 February to 25 March 1987, Imeni XXVII siezda KPSS sailed from Sevastopol to its assigned homeport in Nakhodka via Suez Canal.
 The ship begun its first patrol duty on 30 April.
 In 1990, the ship and its crew starred in the 1991 Soviet action film Charged with Death (Заряженные смертью) as "PSKR Yuri Andropov".

 Upon the dissolution of the Soviet Union in December 1991, the ship was retained by Russia and the Maritime Border Forces of the Russian Federation inherited it.
 The ship underwent long-term maintenance in Vladivostok from 1992 to 1999.
 In the meantime, the frigate was renamed to Oryol on 1 December 1993.
 The ship resumed patrol again off the Russian Far East in June 1999.

 On 9 October 2001, Oryol was transferred to Petropavlovsk-Kamchatsky.
 By 14 April 2002, the ship started patrolling the waters off Northeastern Russia.
 The ship concluded an Agreement on Friendship and Cooperation with Oryol municipal government in May 2002.
 Oryol participated in large-scale exercise of the Pacific Fleet on 18–28 August 2003.
 The ship and its crew was awarded with "Excellent" rating for its task during the exercise.
 The ship celebrated its 30th anniversary in November 2016, which was attended by delegation from City of Oryol officials.

 Oryol last seen active service in December 2018, then the ship was put into reserve fleet.
 The vessel sailed again in spring 2019 and attended the Russian Navy Day in July.
 Finally Oryol was decommissioned and put into reserve again in November 2019.

 In March 2021, a commission from the Ministry of Defence visited the ship, moored in Petropavlovsk-Kamchatsky, to inspect its technical condition.
 According to a source from Russian navy, Oryol was planned to be transferred to the Russian Navy, as the ship is already 34-years old when it was decommissioned.
 The coast guard would replace the frigate with new Okean-class patrol ship.
 Oryol has not been drydocked since 2014, so the ship would have to be drydocked to assess its seaworthiness.
 The navy would either assign Oryol to the Black Sea Fleet or cannibalized the ship for spare parts supply for the Pacific Fleet.